LukeCarrier/moodle-containers/README.md

 ## Getting started

 1. Clone this repository to `/_docker` inside of your Moodle installation.
-2. Log in to our Docker registry with `TODO`.
+2. Optionally, authenticate with the GitHub container registry: `podman login --username lukecarrier ghcr.io`.
-3. Copy the appropriate `docker-compose.yml` file from inside it to your Moodle directory:
+3. Copy the appropriate `docker-compose.yml` file from inside it to your Moodle directory.
+Check supported versions in the Moodle release notes.
-  - For Moodle 3.1, copy `docker-compose.php70.yml`.
-  - For 3.4 and later, copy `docker-compose.php72.yml`.
 4. Bring up the containers with `docker-compose up`.
 5. Copy the sample Moodle configuration with `cp _docker/moodle/config.php config.php`.